kinestetika/Calisp/README.md

     --result_file       The .feather file generated by calisp, or a dir containing multiple .feather files.
     --SIF               Apply benchmarked filters for stable isotope fingerprinting data.
     --SIP               Apply benchmarked filters for stable isotope probing data.
-    --CRAP              Remove proteins of the CRAP database.
+    --CRAP              Remove proteins in the CRAP database.
+    --PROTEIN           If you plan to do a per-protein analysis, you may want to filter out patterns assigned to more than one protein
     --flags             (Expert use:) Specify a custom list of flags for filtering patterns.
 Options are: flag_psm_has_low_confidence*
                             flag_psm_is_ambiguous*